 Drilling and Operating Oil and Gas Wells in California

-All California oil and gas wells, onshore and offshore (within three nautical miles of the coastline), located on state and private lands are permitted, drilled, operated, and plugged and abandoned under requirements and procedures administered by the Department of Conservation’s Division of Oil, Gas, and Geothermal Resources.
+All California oil and gas wells, onshore and offshore (within three nautical miles of the coastline), located on state and private lands are permitted, drilled, operated, and plugged and abandoned under requirements and procedures administered by the Department of Conservation’s Geologic Energy Management Division (CalGEM, formerly DOGGR).

 Notice of Intention to Drill a New Well (PDF), every operator must designate an agent who resides in California and serves as the company contact for all correspondence, including well permits.
 An individual operator may appoint himself or herself as agent.